MV10/monkey-hi-hat/mhh/mhh/ConfigFiles/!!!readme.txt

 ﻿
+If you use the install program, you probably don't need to worry about the template files in this directory.

+For developers running MHH in debug from Visual Studio, and for those who prefer a manual unzip install, see below, and also read the config section of the Wiki.
+(But seriously, use the installer.)

 The program looks for configuration files in the top-level application directory.
 They are stored here so that unzipping a new release over the old install directory won't overwrite your existing configuration (but